flipcoder/vim-textbeat/README.md

-# vim-music
+# vim-decadence

-Vim bindings for the plaintext music tracker, [decadence](https://github.com/flipcoder/decadence)
+Write music in vim using the plaintext music tracker, [decadence](https://github.com/flipcoder/decadence).

 WORK IN PROGRESS